OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-38.md

 I will make the shadow cast by the sun go back ten steps on the stairway of Ahaz.’”
 So the shadow went back the ten steps it had descended.

 ## Isaiah 38:9
-This is a writing of Hezekiah, king of Judah, after his illness and recovery:
+This is the account of Hezekiah, king of Judah, after he was ill and recovered:

 ## Isaiah 38:10
 I said, “In the middle of my days I must pass through the gates of Sheol and be deprived of the rest of my years.”